 Plant enthusiasts may have noticed the similarity between quinoa and amaranth.
 Both are broad leaf plants whose seeds are used as grains.
 However, amaranth is a warm-season plant, while quinoa is cool-season.
 For this reason, amaranth and quinoa plantings can be made successively for a spring and fall harvest.

 According to information on the seed packets shown below, quinoa is deer resistant.
 A versatile plant with multiple uses, it makes a striking ornamental flower as well as a food source.
 Even the young leaves are edible, either raw or cooked.

-These plants are available in , white, red, and black varieties.
+These plants are available in , red, , and rainbow varieties.
 When I make garden purchases on Amazon, I look for suppliers who offer free shipping, such as Hirt's Gardens that ships orders over $6 for free.
-Additionally, Amazon Super Saver shipping is free for qualified orders of $25 or more, so I tend to plan my orders accordingly and stock up. rainbow
+Additionally, Amazon Super Saver shipping is free for qualified orders of $25 or more, so I tend to plan my orders accordingly and stock up. black

 Best Practices to Increase the Harvest

 Keep planted areas evenly moist, but not water-logged, until seedlings sprout.
 When growth appears, keep the area as moist as a wrung-out sponge, allowing the soil to dry out somewhat between watering.
 Seedlings are just as easily killed by too much water as too little, so diligent observation is necessary when the plants are small.

 Quinoa is an adaptable, drought-tolerant plant.
 It thrives in rich, well-drained soil.
 Once established, it can produce an abundant harvest under dry conditions.
 During seed head production and harvest, dry conditions are optimal.